ShrinidhiBallalNidamboor/Microservice/README.md

 ## Accessing the oauth2.0 services
+### Include the following code in the server code for checking if the user is authenticated or not
 // Send the authorization code to localhost:4000/getToken to receive a token const response = await axios.post('http://localhost:4000/getToken', { code: authorizationCode });
 const jsonToken = response.data;